MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			Implemented project_yellow's gravity_scale override field
   * ADD			Prompts user with a MessageBox when a map contains mismatching yelo script defintiions with the current build of OS
   * ADD			Bloom toggle added to the users settings
+  * ADD			Shader extension toggle added to the user settings to completely disable it if needed
   * CHANGE		Motion blur is now disabled by default
   * FIX			Fixed potential issue when a proxy calling OS stores the device pointer in a local variable
   * FIX			Fixed possible issue where _global_yelo could reference invalid memory